xfbs-blog/tracing-linux-macos/tracing-linux-macos.lit.md

     exit_group(1)                           = ?
     +++ exited with 1 +++

-Here we can see that it calls the `access` syscall with `.IPSGNBIMHFCHAHMK`.
-That means that if we create this file manually, we'll be able to make the program succeed:
+Immediately you can see the `access` syscall, with `.IPSGNBIMHFCHAHMK`.
+That means the program is trying to establish whether a file with the given name exists.
+That means that when we create this file manually, we'll be able to make the program succeed:

     $ touch .IPSGNBIMHFCHAHMK
     $ ./safe
     congratulations!

-So, strace can be used to snoop on a program and watch what it's doing to the system — all of the syscalls it does will be in the output.
+So, `strace` can be used to snoop on a program and watch what it's doing to the system — all of the syscalls it does will be in the output.

 ### on macOS

-Let's add a target for macOS to the makefile:
+Compilation on macOS works basically the same way as it does on Linux — but now we won't be able to use musl, since it's not supported.
+Instead, we'll compile as usual with:

+    $ make safe
+    cc     safe.c   -o safe

+Unfortunately, `strace` itself doesn't exist on macOS.
+That would be too easy, wouldn't it?
+Instead, there is something else, called *DTrace*, which is actually fairly comprehensive and complicated — there is [a book](http://dtrace.org/guide/preface.html#preface) on it, there are [quite](https://8thlight.com/blog/colin-jones/2015/11/06/dtrace-even-better-than-strace-for-osx.html) a [few](https://blog.wallaroolabs.com/2017/12/dynamic-tracing-a-pony---python-program-with-dtrace/) blog [posts](https://hackernoon.com/running-a-process-for-exactly-ten-minutes-c6921f93a4a9) about it, but don't be intimidated yet.

+You don't need to know all of `DTrace` to be able to use it, all you need to know is which fontends do what.
+And the `dtruss` font-end happens to do basically the same as `strace`, meaning that it'll show you which syscalls a binary performs.
+Let's try it.

+    $ dtruss ./safe
+    dtrace: failed to initialize dtrace: DTrace requires additional privileges

+Well, DTrace doesn't work the same way as strace does, in spite of their similar naming.
+It is much more powerful than the latter — but that means that you need to use `sudo`.
+So let's try it again, with `sudo` this time:

+    $ sudo dtruss ./safe | tail -n 10
+    issetugid(0x101B2F000, 0x88, 0x1)                = 0 0
+    getpid(0x101B2F000, 0x88, 0x1)           = 38431 0
+    stat64("/AppleInternal/XBS/.isChrooted\0", 0x7FFF5E0D9D48, 0x1)          = -1 Err#2
+    stat64("/AppleInternal\0", 0x7FFF5E0D9CB8, 0x1)          = -1 Err#2
+    csops(0x961F, 0x7, 0x7FFF5E0D97D0)               = -1 Err#22
+    sysctl(0x7FFF5E0D9B90, 0x4, 0x7FFF5E0D9908)              = 0 0
+    csops(0x961F, 0x7, 0x7FFF5E0D90C0)               = -1 Err#22
+    proc_info(0x2, 0x961F, 0x11)             = 56 0
+    access(".IPSGNBIMHFCHAHMK\0", 0x0, 0x11)                 = -1 Err#2
+    write_nocancel(0x2, "error: secret file is missing.\n\0", 0x1F)          = 31 0

+If you don't pipe the output through `tail` (which you can try, if you are curious), you'll get a lot of noise from the system setup routines, which we aren't really interested in at this point.
+And just like in the `strace` example on Linux, we can see the `access` system call!
+With that information, the binary can be made to run on macOS, too:

+    $ touch .IPSGNBIMHFCHAHMK
+    $ ./safe
+    congratulations!

+There's just one little gotcha with DTrace, or rather with macOS: You can't, by default, trace builtin utilities, eg. anything in `/bin` or `/usr/bin`:

+    $ sudo dtruss /bin/ls
+    dtrace: failed to execute pp: dtrace cannot control executables signed with restricted entitlements
+    $ sudo dtruss /usr/bin/git
+    dtrace: failed to execute pp: dtrace cannot control executables signed with restricted entitlements

+What is going on there?
+This has something to do with the *System Integrity Protection* that Apple introduced.
+Apparently, there are a few things [not working under SIP](https://8thlight.com/blog/colin-jones/2017/02/02/dtrace-gotchas-on-osx.html).
+The only workaround that seems to be working for me is to manually copy whatever you are trying to trace to a different folder, like so:

+    $ cp `/usr/bin/which ls` .
+    $ sudo dtruss ./ls | tail -n 10
+    getdirentries64(0x5, 0x7FD761001000, 0x1000)             = 392 0
+    getdirentries64(0x5, 0x7FD761001000, 0x1000)             = 0 0
+    close_nocancel(0x5)              = 0 0
+    fchdir(0x4, 0x7FD761001000, 0x1000)              = 0 0
+    close_nocancel(0x4)              = 0 0
+    fstat64(0x1, 0x7FFF56D61AB8, 0x1000)             = 0 0
+    fchdir(0x3, 0x7FFF56D61AB8, 0x1000)              = 0 0
+    close_nocancel(0x3)              = 0 0
+    write_nocancel(0x1, ".git\n.gitignore\nMakefile\nls\npass.c\nsafe\nsafe.c\ntracing-linux-macos.lit.md\ntracing-linux-macos.md\n\004\b\0", 0x61)          = 97 0

 ## tracing library calls